rocky/python-uncompyle6/README.rst

 * https://github.com/zrax/pycdc : supports all versions of Python and is written in C++.
 Support for later Python 3 versions is a bit lacking though.
 * https://code.google.com/archive/p/unpyc3/ : supports Python 3.2 only.
 The above projects use a different decompiling technique than what is used here.
 * https://github.com/figment/unpyc3/ : fork of above, but supports Python 3.3 only.
-Include some fixes like supporting function annotations
+Includes some fixes like supporting function annotations
 * The HISTORY_ file.
 * `How to report a bug <https://github.com/rocky/python-uncompyle6/blob/master/HOW-TO-REPORT-A-BUG.md>`_
 * https://github.com/rocky/python-xdis : Cross Python version disassembler